 You can choose from several levels of detail of the terrain which is being rendered.
 When terrain is Off, you will still see Water bodies, Roads, Railroads, Towns and labels on the screen.
-With the setting at Low isolines will appear at approximately 300m each.
-With the setting at Medium, isolines appear at about 100m.
+With the setting at Low contour lines will appear approximately 300m apart.
+With the setting at Medium, contour lines appear about 100m apart.
 With the setting at High, you get exactly what you are used to in the desktop SeeYou version.
 We recommend using Medium setting for the older 200MHz processors while the new 400MHz processors are fine with the setting at High.